uhh-lt/newsleak/documentation/content/devsetup.md

 The `preprocessing` pipeline is a Java-based Maven project using [Apache UIMA](https://uima.apache.org/) a base technology for information extraction.

+### Start dev service containers

-Stop the newsleak containers and restart them with the dev container orchestration:
+Stop the newsleak containers from the docker user setup (step 1 above) and restart them with the dev container orchestration:

 ```
 cd newsleak-docker